Phonon induced rank-2 U(1) nematic liquid states: Mutliple sublattice sites

-\bb{Proposal 3: Artificial potential well.} Another scheme we propose is to introduce an artificial potential for the {nematic-site lattice displacements}, in order to gap the phonons directly.
+Another scheme we propose is to introduce an artificial potential for the {nematic-site lattice displacements}, in order to break translational invariance and gap the phonons directly.
 That is, we add a potential term

 to the lattice distortion, thus approximating the idealized model in Eq.~\eqref{EQN_ideal_phonon_nam} when the phonon dispersion is mild.

 The first realization of this idea is schematically illustrated in Fig.~\ref{Fig_overview}(e), wherein the nematic atoms/molecules are placed in a periodic optical (laser) potential.
 Such periodic potential is a sophisticated experimental technique in use already \cite{Grimm2000,Bloch2005,Greiner2002,Bakr2009,Yang2020,MacDonald2003,RevModPhys.80.885,RevModPhys.89.011004}.